-As our 2019 Car Allowance Survey reveals, tax reform took a toll on employees who drive a personal vehicle for work.
-Their dissatisfaction has placed pressure on employers to change their approach to car allowances.
+As our 2019 Car Allowance Survey revealed, tax reform took a toll on employees who drive a personal vehicle for work.
+Their dissatisfaction during last year's tax season placed pressure on employers to change their approach to car allowances.
 With the COVID-19 pandemic adding new pressures, here's our updated guide to auditing your company car allowance policy.

 mBurse has created a three-step process for evaluating and updating business vehicle policies.
 Following these steps will enable you to stay responsive and competitive in the changing environment.
 It will help you customize your car allowance for changing employee needs while cutting expenses at the same time.

 Step 1: Assess your current car allowance policy

 Use our Car Allowance Grader to audit your current company policy.
 You answer a set of questions, and our algorithms provide an automated report to help you diagnose shortcomings, target areas for growth, reduce costs, and increase employee satisfaction.
 (More details below.)

 Step 2: Compare your car allowance policy with other companies' policies

 Based on the results of the policy audit, mBurse will prepare a benchmarking analysis.
 This report affords the opportunity to compare the company's policy with those of competitors and similarly-sized organizations in other industries.
 For more details, read Is Your Vehicle Allowance Enough?

 Step 3: Discover a customized car allowance that can save money